codingforeveryone/READMEs/programmer-skills/start-to-develop-js.md

   and plugins.
 - [Atom](https://atom.io/).
 This is a free and open source code editor developed by GitHub.
-  It has a lot of packages and plugins for everything you could need.
+  It has a lot of packages and plugins for everything you might need.
 - [Brackets](http://brackets.io/).
 Another free and open source code editor developed by Adobe.
-It comes with Live Preview, which is a good feature for newbies, it allows you preview every change you made on your code files in the browser.
+It comes with Live Preview, which is a good feature for newbies, it allows you to preview every change you made on your code files in the browser.
 - [Sublime Text](https://www.sublimetext.com/).
-One of the most famous code editor.
+One of the most famous code editors.
 It has a bunch of packages and plugins.
-It isn't free, but you can download a trial version which is completly functional.
+It isn't free, but you can download a trial version which is completely functional.

 #### How to start with Brackets
-I have selected Brackets to make this tutorial because I think built-in live preview is cool tool for newbies, so this feature is going to make easier to start crafting websites.
+I have selected Brackets to make this tutorial because I think built-in live preview is a cool tool for newbies, so this feature is going to make it easier to start crafting websites.